RU EN

 Education in China

 China is a country of contrasts and a meteoric rise.
-As recently as ten years ago, studying there seemed exotic, yet today Peking University and Tsinghua University are firmly among the world's top 20 and calmly compete with the British and American giants.
-Prices here are noticeably lower than in Europe, and scholarships that cover everything — from tuition to plane tickets — are not a myth but a real instrument.
-Why pay 50 thousand dollars a year for an American university if you can study for free in Shanghai and receive a scholarship on top of that?
-It's another matter that many people are put off by the characters and rumours of harsh discipline.
-Let's work out where the truth lies and where the fiction does.
+Just ten years ago, studying there seemed exotic; today Peking University and Tsinghua University sit firmly in the world's top 20 and compete calmly with the British and American giants.
+Prices are noticeably lower than in Europe, and scholarships that cover everything — from tuition to plane tickets — are no myth but a real option.
+Why pay 50 thousand dollars a year for an American university when you can study for free in Shanghai and receive a scholarship on top?
+The catch, of course, is that many are put off by the characters and the rumours of harsh discipline.
+Let's work out where the truth ends and the fiction begins.

-The main plus is the perfect value-for-money ratio.
-An international student spends around 3–8.5 thousand dollars a year on living and study, and with a good scholarship you can fit it into 2–3 thousand.
-Compared with Europe or America, that's small change.
+The main plus is the value for money.
+An international student spends around 3–8.5 thousand dollars a year on living and study, and with a good scholarship you can bring that down to 2–3 thousand.
+Next to Europe or America, that's small change.

-Safety and discipline are another trump card.
-Chinese campuses resemble self-contained towns: they have shops, gyms and police stations.
-You won't be able to study just for show: the system is geared towards honest exam-taking and strict attendance.
-At the same time, international students do not have to take the national «Gaokao» exam, which local schoolchildren go through with dread and trepidation.
+Safety and discipline are another strong point.
+Chinese campuses resemble self-contained towns, with shops, gyms and police stations.
+There's no studying just for show here: the system is built around honest exams and strict attendance.
+At the same time, international students are spared the national «Gaokao» exam, which local schoolchildren face with dread.

-The downsides, frankly, are tangible.
+The downsides, frankly, are real.
 The language barrier comes first.
-Even if you have been admitted to an English-language programme, without Chinese in everyday life you will feel as if you are deaf and mute.
-Local people, especially in the provinces, do not speak English, and the familiar Google Maps and social networks do not work in China.
-You will have to master local apps — and that is a separate quest in itself.
+Even if you've been admitted to an English-language programme, you'll feel deaf and mute in daily life without Chinese.
+Local people, especially in the provinces, don't speak English, and the familiar Google Maps and social networks don't work in China.
+You'll have to master local apps — a quest in itself.

-Bureaucracy in China deserves a novel of its own.
-Obtaining a student residence permit is an adventure with an unpredictable ending that can take several weeks of your life.
-And please be prepared for strict rules in the dormitories: curfews and inspections are commonplace.
-For those used to freedom, this can come as an unpleasant surprise.
+Chinese bureaucracy deserves a novel of its own.
+Securing a student residence permit is an adventure with an uncertain outcome that can eat up several weeks of your life.
+And do be ready for strict hall-of-residence rules: curfews and inspections are routine.
+For anyone used to their freedom, that can come as an unpleasant shock.

 The programmes on offer

-For the youngest and for beginners — summer and winter camps at universities.
-This is a gentle introduction: you can try whether China is «your» place without leaving for a long time.
-The same universities run one-year preparatory language courses — after which admission to a Bachelor's becomes far easier.
+For the youngest students and complete beginners — summer and winter camps at universities.
+This is a gentle introduction: you can test whether China is «your» place without committing to a long stay.
+The same universities run one-year preparatory language courses, after which admission to a Bachelor's becomes far easier.

-Secondary education is a niche story for those who want to obtain a Chinese school certificate and apply to a local university on the same basis as everyone else.
-But this option is popular among families who plan to live in China permanently.
+Secondary education is a niche choice for those who want a Chinese school certificate and to apply to a local university on the same footing as everyone else.
+The option mainly appeals to families planning to settle in China for good.

-Bachelor's and Master's degrees are the main stream.
+Bachelor's and Master's degrees are the core offering.
 A Bachelor's lasts 4–5 years.
-You can study in Chinese (you will need an HSK certificate) or in English.
-Chinese universities are actively launching English-language programmes to attract international students.
+You can study in Chinese (which requires an HSK certificate) or in English — Chinese universities are actively launching English-language programmes to attract international students.

 Prices depend heavily on prestige.
-Humanities fields cost around 900–1100 dollars a year.
-Technical specialisations are already around 2800 dollars.
-The top-tier Tsinghua University charges 3600–5500 dollars a year for a Bachelor's for international students, and a little more for a Master's.
-That said, the total annual cost including accommodation and fees can stretch to 28.5 thousand if you are unlucky with scholarships.
+Humanities subjects cost around 900–1100 dollars a year.
+Technical subjects come in at around 2800.
+The top-tier Tsinghua University charges 3600–5500 dollars a year for an international Bachelor's, and a little more for a Master's.
+That said, the total annual cost including accommodation and fees can stretch to 28.5 thousand if you're unlucky with scholarships.

 The «C9 League» is China's «Ivy League» — nine elite universities.
 Among them are the technological Tsinghua (17th in the world in QS 2026), the humanities-focused Peking University (14th), Fudan in Shanghai, Shanghai Jiao Tong University and Zhejiang University.
-Five Chinese universities are among the top 10 best universities in Asia according to QS 2026, and in total there are more than three thousand of them in the PRC, of which about five hundred are ready to admit international students.
+Five Chinese universities rank among Asia's top 10 in QS 2026, and the PRC has more than three thousand in total, of which about five hundred admit international students.

 What life is like for a student

-Arrival in China begins with a quest.
-First passport control (don't stand in the queue for PRC citizens!), then the arrival card, then a taxi to the campus.
-Until you have learned the language, a trip by metro or taxi can turn into a merry adventure with an unpredictable ending.
+Arriving in China begins with a quest.
+First passport control (don't join the queue for PRC citizens!), then the arrival card, then a taxi to the campus.
+Until you've picked up the language, a trip by metro or taxi can turn into a merry adventure with an uncertain ending.

-A dormitory is the safest option for a newcomer.
+A hall of residence is the safest option for a newcomer.
 You live on the university's grounds, eat in the canteen and use the library.
-Renting an apartment in China is cheaper than in Europe: a year's rent for a one-room apartment can be found for 20 thousand yuan.
-But legally it is more complicated, plus you have to register with the police yourself.
+Renting a flat in China is cheaper than in Europe — a year's rent for a one-room flat can be had for 20 thousand yuan — but it's more complicated legally, and you have to register with the police yourself.

 In the early days, coordinators and tutors will help you — they work specifically with international students to help them settle in faster.
 There are many Russian-speaking students in China, but don't confine yourself to that circle.
 Chinese people are very open and genuinely glad to help anyone who tries to speak their language.
-Even two or three words are already a victory.
+Even two or three words count as a win.

 Unique features

-The main jewel is the CSC scholarship system (Chinese Government Scholarship).
-Each year China allocates around 30 thousand scholarships for international students from more than 180 countries.
+The crown jewel is the CSC scholarship system (Chinese Government Scholarship).
+Each year China awards around 30 thousand scholarships to international students from more than 180 countries.
 It covers 100% of tuition, free accommodation, medical insurance and a monthly stipend: 2500 yuan for Bachelor's students (around 345 dollars), 3000 yuan for Master's students (around 415 dollars) and 3500 yuan for PhD students (around 480 dollars).
-This is not a loan — it is a real chance to study for free if you do well in the exams.
+This is no loan — it's a real chance to study for free if you do well in the exams.

-STEM and IT are another strong point.
+STEM and IT are another forte.
 China is Apple, Huawei and Tencent rolled into one.
 Technical education here costs more than the humanities, but the returns are incomparable.
 Engineers and programmers from Chinese universities go on to the world's best corporations.

 What is important for citizens of Kyrgyzstan

-The Chinese government allocates quotas for our citizens each year.
-For example, for the 2026/2027 academic year, 15 government scholarships were opened under separate agreements, plus Jinan University allocated 20 places specifically for Kyrgyzstan.
+The Chinese government sets aside quotas for our citizens each year.
+For the 2026/2027 academic year, for instance, 15 government scholarships were opened under separate agreements, while Jinan University allocated 20 places specifically for Kyrgyzstan.
 The package covers tuition, accommodation, a monthly allowance and medical insurance.
-Candidates registered in the online system student.edu.gov.kg and uploaded documents by the end of January 2026.
-And by mid-year, information appeared about additional scholarships — another 20 places in Jinan province for study at Jinan University and Shandong Jianzhu University.
-The deadlines for submitting documents were extended to 10 June and 1 July.
+Candidates registered in the online system student.edu.gov.kg and uploaded their documents by the end of January 2026.
+And by mid-year, news emerged of further scholarships — another 20 places in Jinan province for study at Jinan University and Shandong Jianzhu University, with deadlines extended to 10 June and 1 July.

-In addition to quotas from our government, you can apply directly to Chinese universities for the CSC scholarship (for example, at Tsinghua or Shandong Polytechnic University), or take part in the competition run by the PRC embassy in Kyrgyzstan.
-The language requirements are standard: either HSK for Chinese-language programmes or TOEFL/IELTS for English-language ones.
-The most difficult stage for international students turns out to be not the exam but getting through the bureaucratic procedures at the immigration service.
+Besides the quotas from our government, you can apply directly to Chinese universities for the CSC scholarship (at Tsinghua or Shandong Polytechnic University, for example), or enter the competition run by the PRC embassy in Kyrgyzstan.
+The language requirements are standard: HSK for Chinese-language programmes or TOEFL/IELTS for English-language ones.
+The hardest stage for international students turns out to be not the exam but getting through the bureaucratic procedures at the immigration service.
 But those are mere details.

 The key points in brief

-China is a country where, for comparatively little money (and sometimes for free), you can obtain a world-class degree, live in ultra-modern megacities and speak a language that in ten years' time will be just as essential as English.
-Yes, the characters and the strict dormitory rules await you.
-But Chinese universities offer a unique combination of affordable price and quality, and the CSC scholarships make studying here entirely realistic even for students on a modest budget.
+China is a country where, for comparatively little money (and sometimes for free), you can earn a world-class degree, live in ultra-modern megacities and speak a language that in ten years' time will be every bit as essential as English.
+Yes, the characters and the strict hall-of-residence rules await you.
+But Chinese universities offer a rare combination of affordable price and quality, and the CSC scholarships make studying here entirely realistic even on a modest budget.

-If you want to work out which Chinese university and specialisation are right for you, how to correctly apply for the CSC scholarship and which documents are needed for the X1 visa — get in touch with our specialists.
-We will help you build a strategy and make the path to a Chinese degree as transparent as possible.
+If you'd like to work out which Chinese university and subject are right for you, how to apply for the CSC scholarship correctly and which documents you need for the X1 visa — get in touch with our specialists.
+We'll help you shape a strategy and make the path to a Chinese degree as transparent as possible.

 CAPTCHA